 5. Use Matching Baskets

 Having light-toned matching baskets to store your clothing, covers, and towels in the linen closet can make it look spacious and clutter-free.
-The messy feel will be concealed by the baskets while the matching colors make the space look well-organized.
-It’s a quick and efficient way to organize any type of linen closet.
+The mess will be concealed by the baskets while the matching colors make the closet look well-organized.
+It’s a quick and efficient solution.

 6. Label All Your Sections